Qeshm Island is blessed with unique geological phenomenons, historical sites and local costumes- however the shortcomings decelerate its development.

 They all wrote about the island’s attractions, but they also wrote extensively about its shortcomings.

-“The island is pushing for industrialization while at the same time trying to preserve its traditions, but the two clash—a clear example of unsustainable development in Qeshm,” wrote Muhammad Gaeini, who has made a habit of traveling there.
+“The island is pushing for industrialization while at the same time trying to preserve its traditions,” wrote Muhammad Gaeini, who regularly travels there.
+“But the two clash—a clear example of unsustainable development in Qeshm,” he added.
 “Development or traditions – we can only choose one.”

 Regaining Past Status